-• For each item, you will be asked to describe the award or activity, when you earned or participated in it, and how involved you were.
-Be sure to highlight any leadership roles you played in your description.
-You may list previous activities that you are no longer involved in as long as they were during your time in high school.

-• Activities can be defined broadly.
-Family responsibilities, supporting your parents by translating, or involvement with church or cultural activities and summer classes/programs are just some examples of what can be listed in this section.
+- For each item, you will be asked to describe the award or activity, when you earned or participated in it, and how involved you were.
+Be sure to highlight any leadership roles you played in your description. - Activities can be defined broadly.
+Family or parental responsibilities, involvement with church or cultural activities, summer classes/programs and internships/fellowships are just some examples of what can be listed in this section.
 All activities are valued equally, so be sure to include all that you participated in.